terasakisatoshi/MyWorkflow.jl/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://terasakisatoshi.github.io/MyWorkflow.jl/dev)

-- An example of workflow using Docker and GitHub
+- An example of workflow using Docker and GitHub Actions

 # How to use